Supermarket Shoplifted 3 Times In 3 Days In Hudson Valley, Police Nab Suspects

 The first two shoplifting incidents happened on Friday, March 3, when police responded to the store at two separate times at the request of loss prevention officials.

-At around 1:50 p.m., police took a Danbury, Connecticut man into custody, and at around 7:40 p.m., they took a Brewster woman into custody.
+At around 1:50 p.m., police in Connecticut took a Danbury man into custody, and at around 7:40 p.m., arrested a Brewster woman.
 Both were charged with petit larceny and will appear in court on Tuesday, March 21.

 Two days later, on Monday, March 6, Carmel officers again responded to the Tops Supermarket after it was alleged that a 43-year-old Mahopac woman had stolen $370 worth of merchandise.